kaifishr/SciFormer/README.md

 This image transformer implementation uses a simple configuration of stacked transformer blocks without encoder-decoder structure and consists of three main blocks:

 The `ImageToSequence` module transforms image data of shape `(channels, height, width)` to a sequence of token embeddings of shape `(sequence_length, embedding_dim)`.
 The image to sequence transformation is implemented using a `Conv2d` operation as patch embedding with `kernel_size` = `stride`.
-Patch embedding downsamples the image and allows transformer architecutes even for images of high resolution.
+Patch embedding downsamples the image and allows transformer architectures even for images of high resolution.
 The `ImageToSequence` module is purely linear.

 A sequence of stacked `TransformerBlock`s consisting of a `MultiHeadSelfAttention` module followed by a standard fully connected neural network.